-Besides the down payment, there are a few other costs involved when purchasing real estate.
+Besides the minimum 5% down payment, there are a few other costs involved when purchasing real estate.
 The following costs are approximate and may vary with your specific real estate transaction.

 • Property Transfer Tax